-For those who enjoy a driving holiday, what better way to take in the best view in Europe than from the windows?
+Why is Europe so beautiful?
+For those who enjoy a driving holiday, what better way to take in the best view in Europe than from a window?
 The Ring of Kerry drive is 179km long, and I recommend taking a few days to really soak it all in.

 Rugged coastal landscapes and tumultuous sea views make for an experience you will never forget.
 Combined with winding roads that slide through the countryside, taking you to the ruins of abandoned monasteries, it’s like being dragged into a fairy tale.

 You’ll honestly be blown away by how beautiful this place is and really is one of the most beautiful places to go in Europe.
 Would you go for one of the best road trips in Europe?

 12. Venice, Italy

 Where to go for most beautiful places in Europe?
 Built on over 100 small islands, there are no cars in this city.
 Instead, you travel via the canals and paths that cover the city.
 It is one of the most unique places in the world, a manmade city to its very core.

 However, it is no wonder Venice is classed as one of the most beautiful cities Europe.
 The gothic architecture merges with baroque and renaissance, creating a style that works perfectly.
 Even the bridges are a sight to behold, and you’ll find it hard to walk anywhere without stopping for a photo.

 13. Ronda, Spain

-Are you ready to visit Ronda in Spain?
+Looking for beautiful scenery in Europe?
+Then you have to visit Ronda in Spain!
 One of the first things you notice about this mountain city is that from a certain angle, it looks strikingly similar to the fantasy city of Rivendell.
 Dramatically set over a massive gorge, some of the best scenery in the world can be found here – a top Spanish attraction!

 The stone bridge, one of the most beautiful bridges in Europe, that spans the terrifying gorge separates the old and new towns, and there are plenty of opportunities to learn about the rich history of the city, as well as some fantastic places to stop for a bite to eat.

 14. Keukenhof, Netherlands